 J.T.
-Ellison is the bestselling author of nine critically acclaimed novels, including Edge of Black and A Deeper Darkness, and her work has been published in over twenty countries.
+Ellison is the New York Times bestselling author of eleven critically acclaimed novels, including The Final Cut with Catherine Coulter, When Shadows Fall, Edge of Black and A Deeper Darkness.
+Her work has been published in over twenty countries.
 Her novel The Cold Room won the ITW Thriller Award for Best Paperback Original and Where All The Dead Lie was a RITA® Nominee for Best Romantic Suspense.
 She lives in Nashville with her husband.
-Visit JTEllison.com for more insight into her wicked imagination, or follow her on Twitter @Thrillerchick.
+Visit JTEllison.com for more insight into her wicked imagination, or follow her on Twitter @Thrillerchick or Facebook.com/JTEllison14.

 J.T.
-Ellison is the bestselling author of nine critically acclaimed novels, including EDGE OF BLACK and A DEEPER DARKNESS.
+Ellison is the New York Times bestselling author of eleven critically acclaimed novels, including WHEN SHADOWS FALL, EDGE OF BLACK and THE FINAL CUT with Catherine Coulter.
 Her novel THE COLD ROOM won the ITW Thriller Award for Best Paperback Original of 2010 and WHERE ALL THE DEAD LIE was a RITA® Nominee for Best Romantic Suspense of 2012.
 She is also the author of multiple short stories, and her novels been published in more than twenty countries.

 Ellison grew up in Colorado and Virginia.
 After graduating from Randolph-Macon Woman's College and receiving her master's degree from George Washington University, she was a presidential appointee and worked in The White House and the Department of Commerce before moving into the private sector to work as a financial analyst and marketing director for several defense and aerospace contractors.